-- An additional density bonus of 5 percent will be applied if a developer proposes to include housing for residents making less than 60 percent of Westchester County Average Median Income. - As an extension of its inclusionary housing ordinance, the City of Beacon (NY) established priorities for new affordable units built under the ordinance to be allocated to first responders, municipal employees, teachers, and local workers.
-The program is managed by a third party non-profit housing organization, Hudson River Housing.
-The income of eligible tenants is capped at 90% of Area Median Income though prioritization is given to households earning between 70% and 80% of Area Median Income.15
+- In 2022, the Town of Rochester (NY) in Ulster County formed a housing committee that is currently overseeing production of Housing Development Action Plan. - The City of Hudson (NY) formed a Housing Task Force in 2017.
+The Task force oversaw the production of a Strategic Housing Action Plan in 2018, which was followed by the completion of an Affordable Housing Development Plan by Pattern for Progress in 202120 - In 2009, the Village of Ossining adopted an Inclusionary Housing policy.21 The new regulation includes the following provisions: - o Ten percent of all new development or major rehabilitations of 6 units or more are required to be affordable units. - o As an incentive, a density bonus of 10 percent will be applied for all development proposing 10 percent Affordable Housing. - o An additional density bonus of 5 percent will be applied if a developer proposes to include housing for residents making less than 60 percent of Westchester County Average Median Income. - As an extension of its inclusionary housing ordinance, the City of Beacon (NY) established priorities for new affordable units built under the ordinance to be allocated to first responders, municipal employees, teachers, and local workers.
+The program is managed by a third party nonprofit housing organization, Hudson River Housing.
+The income of eligible tenants is capped at 90% of Area Median Income though prioritization is given to households earning between 70% and 80% of Area Median Income.22